Mental Health and Cultural Stigma: Breaking the Silence Across Black, Asian, and South Asian Communities

 often equated with personal failure or moral weakness.

-Indian families, mental health struggles are treated as a private matter, and
+Certain cultural contexts, mental health struggles are treated as a private matter, and

 individuals suffering from mental illness are often expected to keep their